-There are more than 1600 known shipwrecks resting at the bottom of the Marine Park, with doubtlessly many more yet to be discovered.
+There are more than 800 shipwrecks resting at the bottom of the Marine Park, with doubtlessly many more yet to be discovered.
 Most wrecks have become homes to colourful marine life.
 As such, they can be a magnet for divers and snorkellers, and provide another exciting dimension to the dive experiences.

 Shipwrecks may be exhilarating dive spots but they are also sites of huge archaeological significance.
 These time capsules hold culturally and historically important information about the past, and could even be a resting place for those who tragically went down with the ship.